dr-marek-jaskula/CsharpUniversity/ReadMe.md

 # .NET Learning Solution

-In this solution I present wide range of .NET topics for the learning purpose.
+In this solution the wide range of .NET topics is presented for the learning purpose.
+Both the basics and advanced issues are discussed

 ## Technologies